Remote Control Schema

 [

-// Sequential tasks: the following tasks are queued for execution in the order in which they are issued.
+// Sequential execution tasks: these tasks are queued for execution in the order issued

 {